 “Where is Matthias?”
-Katherine pleaded; the desperation clear in her voice as panic began to set in.
+Katherine pleaded, the desperation evident in her voice as panic began to set in.

 The woman gave Katherine a guilty look.
 “We don’t know.”
 She admitted.
-“He made it through, but he could be anywhere in Zazzora.”
+“He made it through but could be anywhere in Zazzora.”

 “Is he a hero too?”
 The King asked.

 The woman shook her head.
 “Summoning two heroes would have consumed too much mana; if we had, the Thaumaturges would be dead.
 We could use magic to try to find him.”

 “The hero is all that matters.”
 The King replied.